xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 %-->
 </pre>

-You can also find this script [on my Gitea server](https://git.xythobuz.de/thomas/gcode-tools/src/branch/master/tools/send_gcode.py).
+You can also find this script [in the Git repo](https://codeberg.org/xythobuz/gcode-tools/src/branch/master/tools/send_gcode.py).

 Of course it's important to use the proper speed, power and number of iterations for each object to cut.
 Not enough power or iterations, or too high of a speed, and the object will still be part of the stock material.